For different learning profiles and personal schedules, the Alliance Française de Portland offers different ways to begin the

 allow you to continue with confidence into Beginning French 101.

-This continuing Core Course covers chapters 5-6 of Edito A1.
-Students learn to speak about daily activities; describe an object; ask
+This continuing Core Course covers chapters 9-10 of Edito A1.
+Students learn to express wishes, desires, emotions, make a complaint.
+Grammar

 Cross the bridge from A1 to A2 in this transition class where students will gain confidence in their spoken communication skills through